GCash Pera Outlets are official GCash-affiliated stores that offer GCash services. This post explains how you can apply as one.

 How do I start my application?

-Here are the steps for registering as a GCash Partner Outlet:
+Here are the steps for registering as a GCash Pera Outlet:

 - From the GCash PO Apply page, start an application.

-- From the GCash PO main page, there should be a selection to take the Anti Money Laundering (AML) Module.
+- There should be a selection from the GCash PO main page to take the Anti Money Laundering (AML) Module.

 - Input the requirements, watch the Anti Money Laundering Act (AMLA) video and take a short exam to finish the application.
 Don’t worry if you get the AMLA exam wrong, you can take it as many times as you like.
-Passing rate is 11/15 correct answers.
+The passing rate is 11/15 correct answers.